lorenzwalthert/KerasMisc/README.md

 # KerasMisc

-The goal of KerasMisc is to provide a collection of tools that enhance Keras.
+The goal of KerasMisc is to provide a collection of tools that enhance the R implementation of Keras.
 Currently, the package features:

   - a Keras callback for cyclical learning rate scheduling as proposed by [Smith (2017)](https://arxiv.org/abs/1506.01186), closely adapted